yubing744/sui/examples/coupons/README.md

 ## Sui Coupon extensions
-Note that Sui supports batched transactions from the same account, which is a very useful feature in the coupon scenario as the merchant can force minting for multiple user in one mega transaction.
+Note that Sui supports batched transactions from the same account, which is a very useful feature in the coupon scenario as the merchant can force minting for multiple users in one mega transaction.

 Additionally, we are working in a multi-signer batch transaction model, which will allow for spending an NFT even without owning the required Sui gas amount.
 We expect that because of Sui's low costs per transaction, many 3rd party services will